BERKELEY CONNECT IN

-The future of biological innovation will be created by a new generation of biologists who are as competent at software engineering as they are at laboratory work.
+The future of biological innovation will be created by a new generation of biologists who are as comfortable with computational and statistical analysis as they are with laboratory work.
 Berkeley Connect in Computational Biology is a mentoring program that accepts students from the biological or mathematical/computational sciences with a serious interest in computational biology.

 Students joining the program will:

 - Become part of a community of active and engaged students with a serious interest in both computation and biology.